 I can’t help you with those damp designer shoes.

-I can help you with awaken from your Spiritual Narcolepsy.
+I can help you to awaken from your Spiritual Narcolepsy.

 Until next time,